aral/catts/README.md

 ## Install

-> __Catts is in Beta.__ If you experience any problems installing or using it, please [open an issue](https://github.com/small-tech/catts/issues) and let me know.
+> If you experience any problems installing or using Catts, please [open an issue](https://github.com/small-tech/catts/issues) and let me know.
 >
 > _The following instructions download and install the Catts shared library binary.
 If you want to build it yourself instead, please see the [for developers](#for-developers) section._